SkylineCommunications/dataminer-docs/develop/devguide/Connector/AdvancedDataMinerDataPersistenceNoSqlCassandra.md

 #### analytics_changepoints

-A one-year history of behavioral change points is kept in this table.
+This table contains a one-year history of behavioral change points.
 See [Behavioral anomaly detection](xref:Working_with_behavioral_anomaly_detection).

-Since DataMiner version 10.2.12.0, the partitioning of the table has been optimized into table version analytics_changepoints_v2.
-In earlier versions, large and heavily trended elements can cause larger partition sizes of the version analytics_changepoints_v1 tables.
+From DataMiner 10.2.12 onwards, the partitioning of the table is optimized into table version *analytics_changepoints_v2*.
+In earlier versions, large and heavily trended elements can cause larger partition sizes of the version *analytics_changepoints_v1* tables.

 The analytics_changepoints table is defined as follows: